darinz/DL/12_CV/10_video_analysis.md

 # Video Analysis in Computer Vision

+> **Key Insight:** Video analysis leverages both spatial and temporal information, enabling understanding of motion, actions, and object interactions over time—crucial for applications like surveillance, sports analytics, and autonomous vehicles.

 ## 1. Overview

 Video analysis is a branch of computer vision focused on understanding and interpreting visual information from video sequences.
 Unlike static images, videos provide temporal information, enabling the analysis of motion, actions, and object trajectories over time.